The Van Guide

 Roamly.
 Licensed agency placing policies through multiple carrier partners (Spinnaker, Progressive, Safeco, Foremost, National General, Mobilitas, and others).
 Purpose-built for DIY and custom conversions.
 Rental-friendly underwriting (Outdoorsy compatible).
 Best fit for DIY builds and owners considering peer-to-peer rental.
 See our Roamly review for a full breakdown.

 Good Sam / National General.
 Long-running specialty RV insurer with one of the deepest product catalogs in the category — full replacement cost, suspendable storage, personal belongings, roadside, vacation liability.
 Strong fit for factory Class Bs and documented custom builds.
+See the National General underwriting breakdown for eligibility details.

 Progressive.
 Mainstream carrier with a dedicated RV and campervan product.
 Since November 2023, Progressive covers DIY van conversions, reversing its prior position.
 Strong competitive rates in many states, especially when bundled with Progressive auto.